Low White Blood Cell Count (Neutropenia)

 - Do not handle animal waste (including cat litter, bird cage waste, fish tank water, chicken coops, etc.)

-- If you have a central catheter (PICC, Port, Hickman), use caution to keep it clean and dry.
+- If you have a central catheter (PICC, Port, Hickman), keep it clean and dry.
 Check the area for redness or tenderness (soreness) daily.

 - Wear sunscreen (SPF 15 or higher) to prevent sunburn.